-In 1846 Johann von Maedler of the Estonian Dorpat Observatory, an eminent lunar cartographer, had been measuring the motions of the various Pleiades stars.
-Finding that they showed no relative motion within the cluster, he that they were at the centre of the Galaxy, and Alcyone was the star at the centre of the known universe.
-For a brief period, until this erroneous argument was exposed, the Pleiades were the subject of intense public debate and much baseless speculation.
+In 1846 Johann von Maedler of the Estonian Dorpat Observatory, an eminent lunar cartographer, systematically measured the motions of various stars in the Pleiades.
+Finding that they showed no observable relative motion within the cluster, he concluded that they were at the centre of the Galaxy, and that Alcyone was at the centre of the known universe.
+This later finding was somewhat reckless with the evidence: although obviously prior to the discoveries of Edwin Hubble et al on the scale and distribution of galaxies, it ignored Immanuel Kant's famous and suprisingly prescient theory on the nature of galaxies as remote "cities of stars".
+For a brief period, until this erroneous argument was refuted, the Pleiades were the subject of intense and specious public debate and much baseless speculation.

 Recent advances in telescopy are revealing some of the fine structure of our galactic neighbours – such as the Pleiades cluster.
 Eerie though it appears, the picture below is not the product of a fertile imagination.
 This is a photograph of an interstellar cloud in the process of disintegration by intense radiation from an adjacent hot star.
 The cloud – IC 349 or Barnard's Merope Nebula – is illuminated by Merope in the Pleiades star cluster.